Crossrail is the biggest construction project in Europe and is one of the largest single infrastructure investments undertaken in the UK.

 Much of the tunnel construction for the London Underground network was undertaken by hand.
 Today, 42 kilometres of Crossrail tunnels are being constructed beneath the busy streets of London by huge tunnel boring machines.

 Crossrail started tunnelling works in May 2012.
-We currently have five giant tunnelling machines in the ground constructing our rail tunnels and over 3.5km of tunnel have now been constructed.
-A total of 42km of tunnel will be built for Crossrail, with tunnelling due to complete in 2014.
+We currently have seven giant tunnelling machines in the ground constructing our rail tunnels.
+A total of 42km of tunnel will be built for Crossrail, with tunnelling due to complete in 2015.

 Constructing new stations